abrahamoso/abrahamoso/README.md

         self.interests = ["Coding", "Artificial Intelligence", "Software Development"]

 ```
-About me
+### About me
 🎓 I'm a Computer Science student at Los Angeles Valley College with ambitions of becoming a Software Engineer.
  I enjoy coding, learning about technology, and working on real-world projects through various programs.

  Current Focus
-* 🔭 Developing a REST API to predict drug interactions based on chemical structures.
+* 🔭 Developing a REST API to predict drug interactions based on chemical structures and name of drug.
 * 🌱 Enhancing my Python skills.
 * 🖥️ Working on LeetCode
 * 👯 Looking to collaborate on open-source projects.